• Home

 Although spider mites are a stubborn pest, we don’t recommend using chemical pesticides if at all possible.
 There are so many more natural solutions to the problem without resorting to harsh chemicals.

-Not only due chemical pesticides put your plants at risk, but you are also at risk of harm.
+Not only do chemical pesticides put your plants at risk, but you are also at risk of harm.
 Whether inhaled or absorbed through the skin, pesticides can cause a host of health problems for any gardener of any age.

 Plus, as previously mentioned, spider mites tend to become resistant to chemicals when they’re used consistently over a long period of time.
 This means that even if they do work in the beginning, the following generations of spider mites will become unresponsive to the pesticides and their population will continue to grow.